 1. CMLT 0101;

-2. Three content classes in the primary language, including 2 literary classes and 1 cultural class (e.g. cinema, politics).
-The choice of particular classes requires the approval of the student’s three advisors.
+2. Three content classes in the primary foreign language, including two literary classes and one cultural class (e.g. cinema, politics).
+The choice of particular classes requires the approval of the student’s advisors and the Program Director.
 Students will also need approval for inclusion of study abroad classes in this category;*

 4. One course in literary theory (suggested in sophomore year);

 5. Study abroad required for all students studying a foreign language.
 Up to 4 courses in literature taken abroad may be counted toward the major, subject to the approval of the Director of the program.
 All students studying abroad must take one class in their foreign language after their return;

 6 .Two electives explicitly comparative in nature.
 These literature courses may be taught in English.
 Examples: CLAS/CMLT 0150; CMLT/RELI 0238; CMLT/CLAS 0450; ENAM/CMLT 0305; GRMN/CMLT 0333; ITAL/CMLT 0299.
 Suitable classes will be cross-listed and bear the prefix CMLT.